 1. Review The Vendor’s Security or Privacy Page

 Every third-party vendor that is serious about the security of its product or services will have a dedicated security page talking about the robustness of its information security program.

 If personal data is involved, a privacy page would be present as well.
 Reviewing the content on this page is one way your organization can quickly eliminate companies from the vendor selection process.
 Is the information poorly written?
 Is there no such page at all to review?
 Those are immediate red flags to take at face value.

 2. Validate The Vendor’s Security Certification Reports

 Typically, a legitimate security certification will be enough security assurance for you to pick a vendor.
-But this is also dependent on risk; the greater the exposure that your organization has to the vendor, the more stringent your security checks have to be.
+However, this is also dependent on risk - the greater the exposure that your organization has to the vendor, the more stringent your security checks have to be.

 3. Conduct Additional Due Diligence Checks for Critical Vendors